GSKPGxUtil/HIBAGImputation/README.md

   5. Append list of names of overlapping SNVs in data to Results_CheckSNPOverlap/[Model File Name].extract.IDs.txt.
 3. Using the overlap summary in Results_CheckSNPOverlap/comparison.txt, for each ancestry group and locus, select the optimal model by ranking on both mean.accuracy (higher = better rank) and sum.miss.pctl (lower = better rank) and summing these two ranks to get an overall rank.
 Ties in this overall rank are broken by selecting max pct.model.in.data.
 Selected models are written to Results_CheckSNPOverlap/SelectedClassifiers.txt.
 4. Parse the ancestry map file into a series of plink --keep files, one for each ancestry group in ProcessedData/.
-5. For each ancestry group and locus, create a subset of the data in ProcessedData/ be restricting to:
+5. For each ancestry group and locus, create a subset of the data in ProcessedData/ by restricting to:
   * the individuals within the group using the --keep file in ProcessedData/
   * the SNVs in the selected model using the --extract file in Results_CheckSNPOverlap/
 6. For each ancestry group and locus, use the relevant data subset in ProcessedData/ and the selected model to impute HLA genotypes to Results_ImputedHLAAlleles/.